EricMaeker/dokuwiki-plugin-pubmed/README.md

 ## User defined citation

 You can use a simple string to define your own citation formula.
+In first, you need to define it in the plugin params `user_defined_output`, then you can call it using the `user` command : `{{pubmed>user:20413750}}`.

 The following tokens are available.
-To get it work, just define in the plugin params your line and then remove all command to the wiki pubmed invocation : `{{pubmed>20413750}}` instead of `{{pubmed>CMD:20413750}}`

 Token    | Content
 -------- | ---